compound-finance/encumber-factory/README.md

-The EncumberableToken contract is built on top of the standard ERC20 token, and therefore it inherits a [well-known flaw in the ERC20 allowance](https://github.com/ethereum/EIPs/issues/20#issuecomment-263524729) mechanism that can potentially allow someone to double-spend an allowance.
+The EncumberableToken contract is built on top of the standard ERC20 token, and therefore it inherits a [well-known flaw in the ERC20 allowance](https://github.com/ethereum/EIPs/issues/20#issuecomment-263524729) mechanism that can potentially allow someone to double-spend an allowance in `transferFrom` and `encumberFrom`.

 The flaw works [like this](https://docs.google.com/document/d/1YLPtQxZu1UAvO9cZ1O2RPXBbT0mooh4DYKjA_jp-RLM/edit):